DilanRocco/Interlude/to-do.md

 ## Just Continue
 - make the text for the app like the suggestions "Suggestion: It's best to focus on an object that is 20 feet away"
 - page for the streches make animations better
+- copy the read.me into the theory page

 ## app landing page
 - Promotional Text - 170 characters